ishwarchandratiwari/sparkpost-api-documentation/services/tracking-domains.md

 ## Verify [/tracking-domains/{domain}/verify]

 ### Verify a Tracking Domain [POST]
-Initiate a check against the CNAME DNS record for the specified tracking domain.
+Initiate a check against the configured redirect for the specified tracking domain.
 The domain's `status` object is returned on success.

 + Parameters
   + domain (required, string, `example.domain.com`) ... domain name